khadas/khadas_docs/linux/source/vim1/SoftPWMServo.md

  +------+-----+----------+------+---+----+-------+----++----+-------+----+---+------+----------+-----+------+
 ```

-2. Pin is configured as normal IO output.
+2. Pin is configured as a normal IO output.

 3. Simulate PWM and control through the `softPwmCreate()` and `softPwmWrite()` functions.

-### WiringPi Source Code and Compilation
+### WiringPi source code and compilation

-1. The servo switches back and forth between 1800 degrees, 90 degrees, and 0 degrees.
-The switching interval is 3s to switch once, and the period is 9s.
+1. The servo switches back and forth between 180 degrees, 90 degrees, and 0 degrees.
+The switching interval is 3 seconds to switch once, and the period is 9 seconds.
-2. The analog servo rotates clockwise, pauses rotation and counterclockwise rotation to switch back and forth, the switching interval is 3s to switch once, and the period is 9s.
+2. The analog servo rotates clockwise, pauses rotation and rotates backward counterclockwise to switch back and forth, the switching interval is 3 seconds to switch once, and the period is 9 seconds.

 ```c
 #include <wiringPi.h>